LEED Certification: V3 Gold

 Project Manager: Joseph Balzano

-This research facility includes a unique stormwater retention system that surrounds the project.
-On all sides, a wide bed of gravel is required to isolate the greenhouses from surrounding native plants and grasses and to allow access to critical greenhouse equipment.
-The project civil engineer increased the depth of the bed from 6 inches to 3 feet.
-The system will now act as a retention basin, avoiding the need for expensive and disruptive underground cisterns.
+Water Management: This research facility includes a unique storm water retention system that encompases the project.
+On all sides, a wide bed of gravel isolates the greenhouses from surrounding native plants and grasses and allows greater ease of access for critical greenhouse equipment.
+The project’s civil engineer increased the depth of the bed from 6 inches to 3 feet so that the system itself acts as a retention basin, barring the need for expensive and disruptive underground cisterns.

 Heating and Cooling: Sophisticated heating, ventilation, and air-conditioning equipment mitigate the building's energy use.
 Modular chillers and a hybrid cooling tower maximize efficiency and opportunities for “free cooling”.
 The lab space is outfitted with a custom outdoor air handler that has a parallel energy recovery unit, in conjunction with a heat wheel (or enthalpy wheel).
 The unit provides the facility with cooling and return air for laboratory rooms, as well as overall building pressurization.
 The air handling unit’s filters and coils are designed to accommodate low pressure drop for energy savings and energy code compliance.

 Lighting Design: Classrooms, laboratories and offices are outfitted with multi-level switch-controlled lighting, occupancy sensors are provided for all rooms except mechanical and electrical spaces, and daylight sensors are installed for all spaces with glazing along the building perimeter.
 All rooms are equipped with manual over-ride switches and all exterior lighting is controlled by a series of photocells with a programmable time controller and contactor.
 Fluorescent lamps are the primary source of building illumination.
 However, electronic high-efficiency ballasts provide full output at reduced wattage.